 Google Pay, Venmo, and Apple Pay are some more embedded payment programs where users may save bank data and complete transactions in one location.

 Embedded Card Payments

 Embedded payment card payment is a CX strategy where digital and finance payment processing is incorporated into the eCommerce purchasing journey.
-You don't have to bring it through a third-party payment provider or banking service afterward.
+You don't have to bring it through a third-party payment provider or banking service afterwards.

 Embedded investment firms include programs like Robinhood, Cash App, and Acorns that combine stock market investing.
-Without leaving the app or interacting with an investment advisor, selling, buying, and exchanging stocks are all possible.
+Without leaving the app or interacting with an investment advisor, selling, buying, and exchanging stocks are possible.